Inexact Tensor Methods and Their Application to Stochastic Convex Optimization

 \end{assumption}

-Following the previous works, we construct Tensor methods based on the Taylor approximation of the function $f(\bx)$, which can be written as follows:
+Following the previous works, we construct tensor methods based on the $p$-th order Taylor approximation of the function $f(x)$, which can be written as follows:

-Since the full Taylor expansion of $f$ requires computing high-order derivatives which could be expensive to calculate, it is natural to use their approximations to construct an inexact model of the objective:
+The full Taylor expansion of $f$ requires computing all the derivatives up to the order $p$, which can be expensive to calculate.
+Thus, it is natural to use some approximations $G_{x, i}$ for the derivatives $\nabla^i f\left(x\right)$, $i=1,\ldots,p$ and to construct an inexact $p$-th order Taylor expansion of the objective: